 - Every time I fly with these Chinese airlines, I give them my Delta member number.
 Not only do I get miles credit on my China flights, they also honor my Medallion member status so I get access to the lounges!

 - I make all my online purchases using my American Express Delta card to earn even more miles.

-- I can use these Delta miles to purchase China tickets if I like.
+- I can use these Delta miles to purchase cheap flights to China if I like.